3sannasia/Satellite-Signal-Sentry/README.md

 ## Team
 Akash Sannasi - Team Lead
 - I'm an undergraduate student at the University of Illinois Urbana-Champaign studying Computer Science + Economics graduating May 2025.
 I've taken courses in database systems, applied machine learning, computer systems, and algorithms.
-I have previous internship experience in sensor data collection (GPS, cameras, microphones, etc.) and backend/full-stack applications powered by that data for low-code use cases.
+I have previous internship experience in sensor data collection (GPS, cameras, microphones, etc.) and backend/full-stack applications powered by that data.
 My skills include being advanced at Python, C++, SQL, JavaScript, and React.

 You can reach me at: <br/>
 Gmail: akashsan522@gmail.com <br/>